skiadas/WebAppsCourse/notes/object_properties.md

 ### Small get/set Illustration: Temperatures

 Here is a small example where these getters and setters might be useful.
 Say we want to create a "temperature" object that understands both Celsius and Fahrenheit.
 Here is a way to do it.
-The "C" property is a standard value and expresses the temperature in Celsius, while the "F" property is is defined via accessors, and is a "derived property" that simply relates back to the "C" property.
+The "C" property is a standard value and expresses the temperature in Celsius, while the "F" property is defined via accessors, and is a "derived property" that simply relates back to the "C" property.

 ```javascript
 function f2c(F) { return (F - 32) * 5 / 9; }